Bob Parsley sings to Boise City Council

 Most important issues to the city: Fuller values long-term viability, and he wants to get involved “and ensure our city is sustainable for the next 10, 20, 30 years.”

-Most important issues in the campaign: He wants the city to focus on quality, affordable child care and handling its growth well.
+Most important issues in the campaign: He wants the city to focus on handling its growth well.
 “We need to think forward so the government can continue to flourish,” Fuller said.
+He wants to focus on planning and preparing the city for decades to come “so that our community can continue to flourish.
+He also mentioned quality, affordable childcare as something he’d like to promote.

 Current office: Does not hold elected office; will graduate from Boise State University in a few semesters